ZhaoZMer/PHPGAT/README.md

 Move to the prokaryote folder after completing the command.

 ## Usage
-The input should be a fasta file containing the viral sequences.
+The input should be a fasta file containing the phage sequences.
 We provide an example file named "test.fasta".
 Then, the only command that you need to run is

     python run_Speed_up.py [-h] [--contigs CONTIGS] [--len LEN] [--model {pretrain,retrain}] [--topk TOPK] [--use-cpu] [--gpus]